Hoshigami: Ruining Blue Earth Remix: Characters

-Features
+Gameplay

-This rerelease of Hoshigami featured several additions to make it better suited to handheld gameplay, as well as to make it more accessible to new gamers, most notably with a selectable difficulty setting.
+This re-release of Hoshigami featured several additions to make it better suited to handheld gameplay, as well as to make it more accessible to new gamers, most notably with a selectable difficulty setting.
 Among these features were a new localization of the dialogue, new endings, and the requisite stylus control, which, combined with the dual screens, made for a slightly easier menu-surfing experience.
 A new character was added to this release, and the DS’ wireless features were used for an item-trading mode.